-Four new Early Career Professionals (ECPs) joined the TRG during 2021 - Oliver Gernon, Arup; Emily Reynolds, Mott MacDonald; Daniel Simons, Soilfix; and Leigh Ward, Atkins.
-Thanks to Amy Juden, EPG Ltd who completed her two year ECP role at the end of 2021.
+A new Early Career Professional (ECP) joined the TRG during 2022 - Jessica Shaw from Arcadis.
+Thanks to Oliver Gernon, Arup and Emily Reynolds, Mott MacDonald who completed their two year ECP period at the end of 2022.

 I know that the CL:AIRE Board and Management Team greatly appreciate the time and effort taken by the TRG members in ensuring the quality of CL:AIRE products.
 In fact they consider the TRG fundamental to maintaining and enhancing CL:AIRE's reputation and supporting the development of the organisation.